 What to do there: Learn about the building’s past as a sign of 19th century national unity.
 As the former tallest building in Frankfurt, climbing to the top of the tower is a great way to get views of Frankfurt’s evocative skyline.
-If heights aren’t your thing, there’s plenty to keep you occupied in the cathedral itself.
+If heights aren’t your thing and you’d rather keep your vow to stay safe while travelling with your feet firmly on the ground, there’s plenty to keep you occupied in the cathedral itself.
 Take a guided tour to learn about why the building was so important to the Holy Roman Empire and see the reconstructed interior after it was damaged by fire in 1867 and bombings in World War II.

 #6 – Eiserner Steg – One of the most romantic places to visit in Frankfurt!